Unofficial Draft

 These templates MAY contain references to data in the source of the mapping where the dynamic target is used.

-The mapping exporting its triples to the generated targets, refers to these generated targets by the id
+The mapping exporting its triples to the generated targets, refers to these generated targets by the id of those generated targets.
+For this purposing, this specification allows templates as values for the targets key within a mapping.

 The mapping generates the identifiers for those targets using its own data source, which is not necessarily the same data source as source of the dynamic target.